elotroalex/chiens/_texts/translation.md

 [26]({{site.baseurl}}/chiens/p026.html){:.pagetitle}

-*(The scene is overrun with the insurgency: a mass of men and women armed with machetes.)*
+*(The scene is overrun by the crowds of insurgents: a mass of men and women armed with cutlasses.)*

 - {:.sp} Toussaint.